-Metric West Point Recreation Impacts Summary Scenario Above top of conservation pool [†] Below initial impact level: 632.5 ft Below recreation impact level: 628 ft Below water access level: 627 ft % Time Forecast (ag constant) 5.0% 24.4% 1.4% 0.7% % Time Forecast (ag growth) 5.0% 25.0% 1.6% 1.0% % Time is calculated as a proportion of the full model period (1939-2018). [†] Top of the conservation pool varies by month from a level of 628 to 635 feet.
+Metric West Point Recreation Impacts Summary Scenario Above top of conservation pool [†] Below initial impact level: 632.5 ft Below recreation impact level: 628 ft Below water access level: 627 ft % Time Forecast (ag constant) 5.0% 24.4% 1.4% 0.7% /6 I IIII e Forecast (ag growth) 5.0% 25.0% 1.6% 1.0%

+^{%} Time is calculated as a proportion of the full model period (1939-2018).

+[†]Top of the conservation pool varies by month from a level of 628 to 635 feet.

 Table 5-4 summarizes the results of the assessment for streamflow at the Columbus node to better understand the occurrence and severity of low flows.
-The results indicate that low flow periods occur similarly between the Ag Growth scenario and the Ag Constant scenario.
+The results indicate that low flow periods occur similarly between the Future Ag Growth scenario and the Future Ag Constant scenario.
 The table also includes results for an alternate population scenario, described below.
 Streamflow results for the baseline scenarios are presented in Table 3-7 of Section 3.3.1.
-In general, the Baseline Drought scenario had the least severe results by a small margin for all the metrics assessed of the two baseline and two future scenarios evaluated by the model.
+In general, the Baseline Drought scenario had the least severe results by a small margin for all the metrics assessed of the two current and two future scenarios evaluated by the model.
 The Baseline Drought scenario applied water demand conditions from the 2011 drought year throughout the model period.
-Agricultural water demands in the baseline scenario.
+Agricultural water demands in the baseline scenario are approximately 90th percentile demands and account for most of the water use in the scenario.
 In the Future Ag Growth scenario, agricultural water demands are assumed to be 75th percentile demands, which reflects use in a dry year but not a severe drought, such as that observed in 2011.

 Additionally, the Council recommended that an alternative scenario be analyzed for Columbus, based on a higher population growth projected for Harris and Muscogee Counties.
 The Council was concerned that these population projections were too low and did not reflect current trends in the region.
 The Council requested that GAEPD model surface water availability using an alternate population projection, based on analysis from Columbus State University and input from Council members from Columbus Water Works and Harris County.
 Table 5-5 shows the original and the alternate population projections.
-For 2060, the alternate population projection show an increase of almost 116,000 over the original projection for 2060.
+For 2060, the alternate population projection shows an increase of almost 116,000 over the original projection for 2060.
 GAEPD ran BEAM using the alternate population projections for the Future (ag constant) scenario, and the results are displayed in Table 5-4.
 The results indicate that despite the significant change in population, the impacts to instream flows are not substantial.